True

 - Glue Sticks

-- Scissors - I used a pair I don't care about to cut the moss because it has a sticky back,
+I don't care about to cut the moss because it has a sticky back,

-and a smaller pair that's really sharp for detail clipping.
+smaller pair that's really sharp for detail clipping.

 - Wire Cutters